Annawscw/JianiWuWSCW/README.md

 ### Hi there 👋！！！！
 ## My name is Jiani Wu.
-#### About me
+### About me
 ##### I'm a high school student.
-I like drawing.I'm trying to make an anime by myself,but i just started. and I love anime!!!
-My favourite cartoonist are Miyazaki Hayao and Makoto Shinkai.
-They are Japanese cartoonist. so i really want to go to Akihabara of Tokoy.
+I like drawing.
+I'm trying to make an anime by myself, but I just started. and I love anime!!!
+My favorite cartoonists are Miyazaki Hayao and Makoto Shinkai.
+They are Japanese cartoonist. so I want to go to Akihabara of Tokoy.
 I play badminton outside school with my friends.
-#### Why I choose Digital Technology ?
+### Why did I choose Digital Technology?
+##### I'm interested in digital.I got Digital Technology classes last year for two terms.
+And I want to learn more about Digital.

 <!--